SmartBear/readyapi-testengine-maven-plugin/README.md

 * properties : an optional set of additional properties that will be used during filtering (see below)
 * disableFiltering : disables filtering of recipes - if set to true the recipes will not be copied and filtere to the target directory, instead they will run directly from the source directory.
+* reportTarget : the folder to which a junit-report.xml file will be generated (as can be processed by the surefire plugin), defaults to ${basedir}/target/surefire-reports

 Specifying a skipApiTests system property will bypass this plugin altogether.